yyaoisgood2021/HUB-screening/README.md

  	path/to/python scripts/prep_node_meta.py path/to/coord_save_folder path/to/overlap_save_folder path/to/node_meta_save_folder
 	```

- 	iii. run `PR-LR` to build FCNs, and perform PR and LR
+ 	iii. run `PR` to build FCNs, and perform PR

+	iv. run `LR` to train a LR classifer for hub essentiality

 ### "Simple path analysis on the hub pairs"